Sport in Kosovo

 Popular team sports in Kosovo include football, basketball, volleyball, handball, and rugby, whereas major individual sports include wrestling, judo, swimming, boxing, karate and skiing.

 Kosovo has seen more success internationally in individual sports, in particular judo, with 66 medals won in total, including 36 European medals, three Olympic gold medals, as well as nine World Judo medals and nine medals at the Mediterranean Games.

 Previously, boxing had a high-profile role in Kosovo when it was part of the former Yugoslavia, winning 22 medals overall.
 Boxers from Kosovo won nine medals at the Mediterranean Games (three were gold medals) followed by seven medals in European Boxing, four medals in World Boxing and one Olympic bronze medal in 1984 by Aziz Salihu.
 Donjeta Sadiku would win the first ever gold medal for Kosovo at the Female Boxing World Cup in Warsaw (the first gold medal for the country in boxing since their Independence).

+Football in Kosovo

-The Kosovo national football team in its short history has achieved plenty of success.
-Their first came at the 2018–19 UEFA Nations League when they finished in first place in Group D, in League D. Kosovo secured a promotion after notably beating Azerbaijan.
+The Kosovo national football team has had some success in its short history.
+Their first success came at the 2018–19 UEFA Nations League when they finished in first place in Group D, in League D. Kosovo secured a promotion after beating Azerbaijan.
 Kosovo finished the league unbeaten (four wins and two draws) and secured for themselves a play-off spot in the UEFA Euro 2020.
 After the Nations League, Kosovo entered the UEFA Euro 2020 qualifying in Group A. Kosovo was able to upset the opponents after managing their first win against Bulgaria, followed by a win against the Czech Republic.
-Though the game against England saw Kosovo take an early lead they would go on to lose the match, ending the longest unbeaten run of 15 Matches in the football history of Kosovo.
+Though the game against England saw Kosovo take an early lead they would go on to lose the match ending their unbeaten streak of 15 Matches in the process.
 In the following match, Kosovo defeated Montenegro.
-After that, they faced the Czech Republic and did not win.
 Kosovo finished their qualifying campaign in third place with eleven points.
 In the UEFA Euro 2020 qualifying play-offs Kosovo faced North Macedonia.
-The match itself was very close but North Macedonia would win this match, ending Kosovo's dreams for a debut participation at the UEFA Euro 2020.
+The match itself was very close but North Macedonia would win, ending Kosovo's hopes for a debut participation at the UEFA Euro 2020.

-Football in Kosovo